Tall Tales and Seasonal Stories

-There was magic in the woods this half-term as families joined us for our latest Tall Tales & Seasonal Stories session, hosted by the wonderful Amanda from Merry Go Round Storytelling.
-Every school holiday we host a Tall Tales & Seasonal Stories session for families.
-Our latest event took place on Thursday 28th May.
+There is magic in the woods whenever families join us for Tall Tales & Seasonal Stories, hosted by the wonderful Amanda from Merry Go Round Storytelling.
+Every school holiday we host Tall Tales & Seasonal Stories sessions for families.

 We were grateful for the cooler weather, after the half term week generated temperatures closer to 30 degrees!
 The drop in temperature allowed us to have the perfect morning outdoors.
 With the woodland looking beautiful in its spring colours, everyone was able to make the most of being immersed in nature throughout the session.